 While I’d been considering going there on my own, I also wanted to make sure to visit the Black Fortress and one of the main monasteries out of town.
 Even if I were to surpass the language barrier and strike a deal with a taxi driver in town, I estimated that the taxi fare to see the extra sites would come out to around the same as a group tour.

-Therefore, I opted for the day tour with One Way Tour which, strangely, seems to be absent from their web site at the time of writing.
+Therefore, I opted for the day tour with One Way Tour.
 They informed me that only an Armenian language tour would be available, but I didn’t mind as I was mainly concerned with transport.

 While I couldn’t understand a thing the tour guide was saying all day, I was pleasantly surprised to find several English speakers on the tour with me.
 One woman was even kind enough to translate the important and interesting bits of information to me for most of the day!